Starting a Business

 What do you need to open a business bank account?

-A will allow you to get paid and accept payments from clients, online merchant services, and credit card processors.
+A business bank account will allow you to get paid and accept payments from clients, online merchant services, and credit card processors.

 You'll also be able to make payments to yourself, your employees, and the people you do business with, like customers or vendors.
 Business bank accounts open up access to easier payment methods like debit cards and financing at good interest rates.
 They can also ensure that your business and personal finances stay separate and that you have a place to store money from loans, angel investors, grants, or other sources of funding.